AVivero/musical-spoon/Docs.md

 # Modal Component

+The Modal component definition, tests and stories can be found in the `src/primitives/Modal` [directory](./src/primitives/Modal).

 ## Component Architecture / Compound Component Pattern
 I decided to follow a compound component pattern, as it allow for great flexibility and encapsulation.
 If I had to build this component, for a real project, and if requirements and existing use cases allowed it, I would have created a wrapper over Radix UI Modal component, as it's a well-known and battle-tested library.
 I have personally found the accessibility implementation of Radix's Dialog to be excellent.